Guidance on expanded access clinical trials: Overview

 All clinical trials are designed to answer specific research questions and to study the effects of a drug.

-These controls make it more likely that the results will lead to reliable and useful findings.
-But this also means that not everyone can participate in these clinical trials for the following reasons:
+These controls help protect the safety of participants and make it more likely that the results will lead to reliable and useful findings.
+But this also means that not everyone will get to participate in a clinical trial if:

-In such cases, patients might be able to receive investigational drugs, when appropriate, through an expanded access clinical trial.
+In such cases, potential participants might be able to receive investigational drugs through an expanded access clinical trial.
 Expanded access clinical trials provide access to investigational drugs that have the potential to treat people living with medical conditions who do not qualify for other clinical trials or are not able to participate in one.
 They can be designed to facilitate access for a larger, potentially more diverse population of participants, in more accessible settings.

-To conduct an expanded access clinical trial, sponsors must provide substantial evidence from previous clinical trials or other studies in a CTA.
-They must demonstrate that the investigational drug will not endanger the health and safety of participants, and may be beneficial in treating the specific disorder in the population being studied.
+To conduct an expanded access clinical trial, sponsors are expected to provide evidence from other studies in the CTA.
+This information can help demonstrate that the investigational drug will not endanger the health and safety of participants, and may be beneficial in treating the specific disorder in the population being studied.

 Expanded access clinical trials also require an investigator's brochure specific to the investigational product proposed for this type of trial.